 Team applications are accepted in the Sustained Excellence category only.
-In order to be eligible, all members included in the application must be involved in teaching more than one course (which may include teaching beyond the team) and all must meet the eligibility criteria for the Sustained Excellence category.
+In order to be eligible, all members included in the application must be involved in teaching or developing more than one course and all must meet the eligibility criteria for the Sustained Excellence category.